Are PWAs the new sexy of mobile tech? Yes, sir! Why? Well, for several reasons: in general, users are almost three...

 AMP: Media companies, blog sites, businesses where online ads are an important source of revenue.

 PWA: Due to its versatility and powerful features, there’s no clear industry division.
-However, it will benefit especially those who wish to create complex, interactive platforms (for instance, e-commerce companies).
+However, it will benefit especially those who wish to create complex, interactive platforms (e-commerce companies).

 While both frameworks have gone a long way since 2015 and are continuously updated to suit modern-day requirements, here’s what we suggest be the main takeaway: